 Spouses are often named as primary beneficiaries, meaning they’re entitled to receive the remaining funds in the account.
 If a primary beneficiary has predeceased the account owner or for some reason they don’t want to claim an inherited 401(k), the money would then go to the next contingent beneficiary named.

-The beneficiary who inherits 401(k) assets is responsible for paying income tax on the money when they begin withdrawing it.
-However, the assets in the account would be taxed at the beneficiary’s ordinary income tax rate, not the tax rate of the original account owner.
-Inheriting a 401(k) can push a beneficiary into a higher tax bracket, depending on how much they receive from an inherited 401(k).
+The beneficiary who inherits 401(k) assets is responsible for paying income tax on withdrawals at their own ordinary income tax rate, not the rate of the original account owner.
+Taking distributions from an inherited 401(k) increases the beneficiary’s taxable income for that year and can push them into a higher tax bracket depending on the size of the withdrawals and their other income.

 What Do I Do With an Inherited 401(k)?